juniti-y/NF_aptitude/README.md

-# Regression model to predict neurofeedback aptitude from the resting-state fuctional connectivity.
+# Regression model to predict neurofeedback aptitude
+The code was developed to predict neurofeedback (NF) aptitude from the resting-state fuctional connectivity (rs-FC) before the NF training.
-Matlab code used in the analysis reported by (Nakano et al., Submitted to Neuroimage).
+Given the rs-FC matrix and the corresponging NF aptitude score, the code will develop a regression model based on the PLS method with exhaustive search.